ELDA RIKA CHANG

 DIRECTOR OF TIRANA ENGLISH SCHOOL

-Having moved back to Albania after living in Los Angeles for 17 years, Elda wants to share her knowledge and experience in childhood development with the Albanian community.
+Having moved back to Albania after living in United States for 18 years, Elda wants to share her knowledge and experience in early childhood development and education with the Albanian community.

 Elda is fluent in English, Albanian and Italian.